 With a Standard Repayment Plan, your loans will be paid off within 10 years.
 Under the terms of this plan, your entire loan (principal plus accrued interest) is spread equally across 120 months (10 years).
 The exact amount you pay every month will depend on the amount you borrowed.
 Regardless of the amount payable every month, you must pay a minimum monthly amount of $50.

 Alternate Repayment Plans

-Although the Standard Repayment Plan is designed to offer borrowers affordable monthly payments without increasing the overall cost of the loan, you are not locked into this plan.
+The Standard Repayment Plan is designed to offer borrowers affordable monthly payments without increasing the overall cost of the loan.
+However, you are not locked into this plan.
 If you are struggling to make your monthly payments under this plan, you can switch to a different plan that allows you to make lower monthly payments by extending the life of the loan.
 Some alternatives to the Standard Repayment Plan are the Graduated Repayment Plan, Extended Repayment Plan, and Income-Based Repayment Plans.

-You should know though while lower payments ease your financial commitments for the moment, you will end up paying more by way of interest.
+You should know, lower payments ease your financial commitments for the moment.
+But, you will end up paying more by way of interest.
 Whether you should switch to another repayment plan will depend on your financial circumstances and your long term goals.

 Use College Raptor’s free Student Loan Finder to compare lenders and interest rates side by side!